 Erysipelas is a serious disease of the skin, characterized by an intensive reddening (“rubor” in latin), heat (“calor” in latin), pain (“dolor” in latin) and swelling (“tumor” in latin).
 This acute inflammatory disease is caused by a bacterial infection (mostly streptococci) of the skin.
 Commonly affected areas are the arms, legs and the face.

-Information about Erysipelas by Dr. Okamoto (dermatologist in Vienna)
+Information about Erysipelas by Prof. Dr. Okamoto (dermatologist in Vienna)

 Characteristic features of this skin disease is a rather rapid enlargement of the erythematous (red) skin lesion which can reach a considerable size within a few days (see foto).
 The border or edge is sharply demarcated, and adjacent lymph nodes are often swollen and sensitive as a sign of immune response and the spread of the inflammation following lymph vessels.
 Sometimes, a red line can be seen from the border of the lesion indicating an inflammation of a lymph vessel, also known as lymphangitis.
 In the center of the red lesion which feels swollen, warm, hardened and painful, a (small) injury or even an ulcer can be found as the source of the infection.
 Typically, the entire body responses to this bacterial infection with high fever, shaking, chills, fatigue, headache and general weakness.